isomerpages/mlaw-corp/news/speeches/_posts/2016-07-14-Opening-Address-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Minister-for-Law-at-the-Criminal-Law-Conference-2016.md

 ---
-layout: post
-title: Opening Address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the Criminal Law Conference 2016
+title: 'Opening Address by Mr K Shanmugam, Minister for Home Affairs and Minister for Law, at the Criminal Law Conference 2016'
 permalink: /news/speeches/opening-address-by-mr-k-shanmugam--minister-for-home-affairs-and
 breadcrumb: Speeches
-collection_name: news

 ---

 14 Jul 2016 Posted in [Speeches](/news/speeches)